Southampton-RSG-Training/setup-documents/markdown/install_anaconda.md

 Some old research projects may be in Python 2 but Python 2 has been retired and new projects should be in Python 3.

 ### Windows
 Download the latest Anaconda Windows installer.
-Double-click the installer and follow the instructions.
-When asked “Add Anaconda to my PATH environment variable”, answer “yes”.
-After it’s finished, close and reopen any open terminals to reload the updated PATH and allow the installed Python to be found.
+Double-click the installer and follow the instructions. **When asked “Add Anaconda to my PATH environment variable”, answer “yes”.
+It will warn you not to, but it's required for it to be found by git bash** After it’s finished, close and reopen any open terminals to reload the updated PATH and allow the installed Python to be found.

 Once the Anaconda installation is finished you will be asked if you want the installer to initialize Anaconda3 by running conda init?
 You should select yes.